Glastonbury's muddy years: the festival’s worst weather in pictures

 Rain, thunder, lightning, mud, mud and mud.
 Despite taking place in "Flaming June", Britain's biggest festival hasn't always been lucky when it comes to the weather.
 Here are some of the absolute worst occasions.

-Despite Glastonbury 2020 being called off due to the Coronavirus pandemic, keen festival-goers will have an eye on the weather forecast to see what the weekend would be like.
-As Britain basks in the hottest temperatures of the year so far, predictions are for thunderstorms this weekend.
+Despite Glastonbury being called off for a second year running due to the Coronavirus pandemic, keen festival-goers will have an eye on the weather forecast to see what the weekend would have been like.

 It's a familiar pattern - many a Glastonbury has been blessed with beautiful weather for a couple of days, then hit with non-stop rain for the rest of the weekend.
 And rain plus hundreds of thousands of people equals MUD.
 Take a look at some of the muddiest, wettest Glastonbury festivals of all time.

 Such was the small size of Glastonbury in the 1970s, that the festival didn’t really have a stinker of a mudbath until 1982.
 There was torrential rain on the first day and the weather didn’t let up for the rest of the event, making the ground very slippery and quite treacherous.